-Low hazard potential classification assessments for existing CCR surface impoundments provide the design inflow criterion of the 100-year flood event in the inflow design flood control system and the structural stability assessment required in 40 CFR 257.82 and 40 CFR 257.73, respectively.
+Significant hazard potential classification assessments for existing CCR surface impoundments provide the design inflow criterion of the 1000-year flood event in the inflow design flood control system and the structural stability assessment required in 40 CFR 257.82 and 40 CFR 257.73, respectively.
+Consequently, it also requires that an emergency action plan be developed as required in 40 CFR 257.73.

-This initial hazard potential classification certification must be placed in the facility's operating record in accordance with Section 257.105(f) and must be made available on the facility's publicly accessible internet site in accordance with Section 257.107(f).
+This initial hazard potential classification certification must be placed in the facility's operating record in accordance with 257.105(f) and must be made available on the facility's publicly accessible internet site in accordance with 257.107(f).